Five principles behind the Movement Marketing strategy.

 Why does all this matter?
 Movement Marketing matters because if you want to build a business or organization that creates a lasting impact, this is the best marketing approach to do just that.

 Yes, it’s hard.
 Yes, you must dive deeply to be successful with this method.
 Yes, you will polarize your audience.
 (Are any of those negatives?
 I don’t think so.)

 But aligning your authority in this way will reward your expertise and passion many times over.

 Movement Marketing sounds pretty great, right?
 We think so too.

 7 Key Takeaways About Movement Marketing

 - Movement Marketing is a marketing approach that centers on ideas that benefit a collective.
-It asks marketers to stop focusing on their service or product and instead centers on a cultural or social shift or a widely-recognized problem.
+It asks marketers to stop focusing on their service or product and instead center on a cultural or social shift or a widely-recognized problem.

 - Movement Marketing demands we unite around a common enemy.
-Warby Parker is a famous example taking on the industry of high-priced eyeglasses.
+Warby Parker is a famous example of taking on the industry of high-priced eyeglasses.

 - Movement Marketing is not the same as Cause Marketing, though the two share some similarities.

 - Movement Marketing requires pushing big ideas and demanding a cultural or social shift, also known as your movement.